Privacy Policy

 The Commons student-facing app requires several device permissions to function in accordance with school policy:

-- Notification Permission – Enables the app to send alerts about compliance status or missing permissions.
+• Notification Permission – Enables the app to send alerts about compliance status or missing permissions.
+This permission is optional — the app functions without it, but you may not receive important reminders if a required setting needs attention.

-- Motion Permission – Helps the app optimize performance and battery life while at school.
+• Motion Permission – Helps the app optimize performance and battery life while at school.
+This permission is optional and does not affect core app functionality.

 The Site and Services may contain applications to enable you to connect to and from social networking sites and we may collect information about you from such social networking sites in order to provide you with a more personalized experience.